com-pas/compas-architecture/technical/GITHUB_ACTIONS.md

     - name: REUSE Compliance Check
       uses: fsfe/reuse-action@v1
 ```

+A few points to remember:
+- (1): By default, all actions are triggered on a push action.

 This is the only thing that has to be done.
 After this, it will be checked on every push.